Chart Color Schemes

 Educational outcomes in Sunshine West fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 23.2%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 16.5%, followed by postgraduate qualifications (5.0%) and graduate diplomas (1.7%).
 Vocational credentials are prevalent, with 25.6% of residents aged 15+ holding them, including advanced diplomas (9.1%) and certificates (16.5%).
-Educational participation is high at 29.9%, with 9.0% in primary education, 7.4% in secondary education, and 5.5% pursuing tertiary education.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education, comprising 9.0% in primary, 7.4% in secondary, and 5.5% in tertiary education.

 Educational participation is notably high, with 29.9% of residents currently enrolled in formal education.
 This includes 9.0% in primary education, 7.4% in secondary education, and 5.5% pursuing tertiary education.